A silent procession of more than 30 students marched around the campus’s East Quad on Thursday before coming to a halt in front of the campus library.

 Columbus and his legacy have both long been contentious historical topics.
 Since the violent protests that occurred in Charlottesville this past summer, his place in American society has come under even more scrutiny.

 In response to Charlottesville, Mayor Bill de Blasio announced in August that a new city panel would be created to determine what could be done about “symbols of hate” such as the Columbus statue in Columbus Square.
 The panel will recommend guidelines about what should be done about the monuments.

-Isaiah Rivera, a Brooklyn College senior and the protester who read the poem, said that the controversial statue should “absolutely” be removed.
+Isaiah Rivera, president of PRA , said that the controversial statue should “absolutely” be removed.

 “That statue does not belong on American soil,” said Rivera.
 “America prides itself on its Christian values and yet we still celebrate genociders … like Christopher Columbus, Robert E. Lee and numerous others who continue to have statues whereas the indigenous people have nobody repping them in any sort of monument and that’s unacceptable.”

-“So that statue needs to come down,” Rivera continued
+“So that statue needs to come down,” Rivera added.

 When asked why a holiday dedicated to indigenous people would be better than Columbus Day, Rivera said that the hypothetical holiday would “represent people who deserve to have their voices heard” while Columbus Day is “an attack on American values and on people of color.”

 However, Rivera said that there wasn’t another protest planned for Columbus Day.